 Provision for income taxes.
-Excluding the impact of nonrecurring charges, the Company's effective income tax rate was 35.5 percent in the first quarter of fiscal year 1999 compared to 43 percent in the same quarter of the prior fiscal year.
-The decrease in the effective income tax rate was due to tax benefits associated with the Company's foreign sales corporation and foreign earnings which are taxed at rates different than the U.S. statutory rate as well as the reduced impact of nondeductible goodwill amortization.
+The Company's effective income tax rate was 34.0 percent in the first quarter of fiscal year 1999 compared to 36.0 percent in the same quarter of the prior fiscal year.
+The decrease in the effective income tax rate was due to tax benefits associated with the Company's foreign sales corporation and foreign earnings which are taxed at rates different than the U.S. statutory rate.